jeff5/very-slow-jython/docs/src/site/sphinx/performance/binary-operations.rst

 the conditional delegation to the left and right operand and the possibility of either returning ``NotImplemented``.
 This is part of the language,
-and we cannot simply do without it.
+and we cannot simply dispense with it.

 For built in immutable types, these checks are of no value at run time: it is a foregone conclusion that ``float+float`` is always implemented,